gopalkoduri/intonation/README.rst

    cents, it defines a pitch object which has a number of methods which can be used to study the intervals
--  **Recording**: Given a pitch object, it defines a recording object which has methods to computer histogram, intonation profile and label sections of pitch contours with given set of intervals.
+-  **Recording**: Given a pitch object, it defines a recording object which has methods to compute histogram, intonation profile and label sections of pitch contours with given set of intervals.